 Dr Bec Jackson is a Consultant Psychologist with 20 years’ experience across clinical psychology, academia, therapy and education in clinical, forensic and organisational psychology.

-Reviewed by the healthylife Advisory Board June 2021
+First reviewed by the healthylife Advisory Board June 2021